-In order to support students' academic, personal, social and professional development in a multi-dimensional manner, Yalova University structures its guidance and career services within the framework of the academic counseling system carried out through academic staff.
+In order to support students' academic, personal, social and professional development in a multidimensional way, Yalova University structures its guidance and career services within the framework of the academic counseling system carried out through academic staff.
 This system is designed to increase students' adaptation to the university, monitor their academic performance, guide their education processes effectively and support their career planning.
-Academic advisors not only follow students' course selections and registration procedures, but also provide guidance for their individual development.
+Academic advisors not only monitor students' course selection and registration processes, but also provide guidance for their individual development.
 In this context, advisors support a holistic development by guiding students' lifelong learning habits, research skills, career awareness and professional orientations.
 When factors that may affect students' success, such as absenteeism, low achievement, special circumstances, etc., are observed, students are directed to the support units they need, such as psychological counseling, student affairs or Erasmus office (See Evidence 1, 2, 3).
 Counselors also inform students about educational opportunities within and outside the university.
 Students are informed about opportunities such as transfer opportunities, domestic and international exchange programs (Mevlana, Erasmus+, Farabi) and individual guidance is provided for the planned evaluation of these processes.
-The University carries out sustainable counseling practices that support students to learn about administrative and academic processes, academic calendar, course passing systems and regulations.
+The university carries out sustainable counseling practices to support students to learn about administrative and academic processes, academic calendar, course passing systems and regulations.